karun2328/water-consumption-analysis/README.md

 Why It Matters:

-For utilities like TMWA, identifying which factors are most linked helps in creating better prediction models and refining resource management strategies.
+For utilities like Water Authorities or Researhers, identifying which factors are most linked helps in creating better prediction models and refining resource management strategies.

 Key Takeaways: